John of Brienne: Fifth Crusade

-Pope Innocent proclaimed the Fifth Crusade in 1213, with the "liberation of the Holy Land" (the reconquest of Jerusalem) its principal object.
+Innocent proclaimed the Fifth Crusade in 1213, with the "liberation of the Holy Land" (the reconquest of Jerusalem) its principal object.
 The first crusader troops, commanded by Leopold VI of Austria, landed at Acre in early September 1217.
 Andrew II of Hungary and his army followed that month, and Hugh I of Cyprus and Bohemond IV of Antioch soon joined the crusaders.
 However, hundreds of crusaders soon returned to Europe because of a famine following the previous year's poor harvest.
 A war council was held in the tent of Andrew II, who considered himself the supreme commander of the crusader army.
 Other leaders, particularly John, did not acknowledge Andrew's leadership.
 The crusaders raided nearby territory ruled by Al-Adil I for food and fodder, forcing the sultan to retreat in November 1217.
 In December John besieged the Ayyubid fortress on Mount Tabor, joined only by Bohemond IV of Antioch.
 He was unable to capture it, which "encouraged the infidel", according to the contemporary Jacques de Vitry.

 Andrew II decided to return home, leaving the crusaders' camp with Hugh I and Bohemond IV in early 1218.
 Although military action was suspended after their departure, the crusaders restored fortifications at Caesarea and Atlit.
 After new troops arrived from the Holy Roman Empire in April, they decided to invade Egypt.
 They elected John supreme commander, giving him the right to rule the land they would conquer.
 His leadership was primarily nominal, since he could rarely impose his authority on an army of troops from many countries.

 The crusaders laid siege to Damietta, on the Nile, in May 1218.
 Although they seized a strategically important tower on a nearby island on 24 August, Al-Kamil (who had succeeded Al-Adil I in Egypt) controlled traffic on the Nile.
 In September, reinforcements commanded by Pope Honorius III's legate Cardinal Pelagius (who considered himself the crusade's supreme commander) arrived from Italy.